 The Charter has been established to promote a culture change in the built-environment to help ensure that buildings are safe for those living and working in them and to protect life by putting safety first, ahead of all other building priorities.
 It is focussed on driving up standards, changing culture and behaviours and raising the bar in relation to building safety from design through to management and maintenance.

-The Building a Safer Future Charter currently covers all High-Rise Residential Buildings (HRRBs) and in-scope buildings being constructed or re-furbished which are over 18m or six storeys high.
+The Building a Safer Future Charter currently covers all High-Rise Residential Buildings (HRRBs) higher-risk and in-scope buildings being constructed or re-furbished which are over 18m or six storeys high.
 We believe that all buildings, of whatever height, should apply the principles of the Charter.

 Sign-up to the Charter is recommended by the UK Government for any organisation working throughout the entire lifecycle of a building.

 Companies and organisations can become Registered Signatories to the Building a Safer Future Charter.
 In doing so they can show their support for the Charter and its commitments and, by signing up, they are also making a demonstration of their commitment to putting people’s safety first, above all other priorities.
 Individuals working, or who have an interest in, the built environment sector can also become Charter Supporters.